KCNS: Financial difficulties and sale to NRJ TV

 After Multicultural ran into financial problems and defaulted on its loans, KCNS was placed into a trust; in 2011, the station, along with WMFP in Boston, was sold to NRJ TV (a company unrelated to European broadcaster NRJ Radio).
 The sale was consummated on May 13, 2011.
 A one-third equity stake in NRJ TV is held by Titan Broadcast Management, which also operates KTNC-TV (channel 42); Titan had already managed KCNS for some time prior to the sale.
 Titan exited its equity stake in NRJ TV in December 2017.

-On August 13, 2012, KCNS became a charter affiliate of the Spanish language network MundoFox/MundoMax.
+On August 13, 2012, KCNS became a charter affiliate of the Spanish language network MundoFox (later MundoMax).
 On September 1, 2016, KCNS became an affiliate of the SonLife Broadcasting Network, exiting MundoMax as it became clear it would no longer be a going concern within the next few months.

 Sale to RNN

-On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City-based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KCNS) and one Class A station from NRJ.
+On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City–based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KCNS) and one Class A station from NRJ.
 The sale was approved by the FCC on January 23, and was completed on February 4, 2020, breaking up NRJ's duopoly in the Bay Area, although KCNS and KTNC would continue channel sharing.
 Upon completion of the sale, the SonLife schedule shifted to another subchannel, and the station began to broadcast infomercials most of the day, along with a simulcast of WRNN's nightly talk show Richard French Live.

 Return to home shopping

 On May 20, 2021, RNN and iMedia Brands announced an agreement to affiliate most of RNN's television stations (including KCNS) with home shopping network ShopHQ.
 KCNS returned to home shopping programming, this time carrying ShopHQ programming, on June 28, 2021.
 Richard French Live continues to air, but in the mornings and retooled from its previous investigative news format.

+iMedia Brands filed for Chapter 11 bankruptcy on June 28, 2023.
+On July 10, 2023, iMedia announced that it would sell its assets, including ShopHQ, to RNN Media Group for $50 million;. the deal was terminated in August in favor of a $55 million bid for ShopHQ by IV Brands, owned by Manoj Bhargava.
+In October 2023, KCNS switched to Shop LC.